mindersec/minder/docs/docs/how-to/setup-alerts.md

 ---
-title: Setting up a profile for alerts
+title: Setting up a Profile for Alerts
 sidebar_position: 70
 ---